Kobe Bryant: Three-peat (1999–2002)

 Statistically, the 2000–01 season saw Bryant perform similarly to the previous year, but he averaged six more points per game (28.5).
 It was also the year when disagreements between Bryant and O'Neal began to surface.
 Once again, Bryant led the team in assists, with five per game.
-The Lakers, however, only won 56 games, an 11-game dropoff from the previous year.
-The Lakers would respond by going 15–1 in the playoffs.
+However, the Lakers only won 56 games, an 11-game drop-off from the previous year.
+The team responded by going 15–1 in the playoffs.
 They easily swept the Portland Trail Blazers in the first round.
 In the semifinals round, the Lakers swept the Sacramento Kings.
-In Game 4 against the Kings, Bryant recorded 48 points, 16 rebounds and 3 assists in a 119–113 series-clinching win.
+In Game 4 against the Kings, Bryant recorded 48 points, 16 rebounds, and three assists in a 119–113 series-clinching victory.
 They swept the San Antonio Spurs in the Conference Finals to advance to the Finals, before losing their first game against the Philadelphia 76ers in overtime.
 They would go on to win the next four games and bring their second championship to Los Angeles in as many seasons.
 During the playoffs, Bryant played heavy minutes which brought his stats up to 29.4 points, 7.3 rebounds, and 6.1 assists per game.
 In the playoffs, teammate O'Neal declared Bryant the best player in the league.
 Bryant ended up making the All-NBA Second Team and All-NBA Defensive Team for the second year in a row.
-In addition, he was also voted to start in the NBA All-Star Game for the third year in a row (no game in 1999).
+He was also voted to start in the NBA All-Star Game for the third year in a row (no game in 1999).